2000: On 2000-DEC-6, 113 presbytery executives and other

 34% of the membership; an increase from 23% in 2005.

 49% of the clergy; an increase from 35% in 2005.
 5

 These data compare to the 48% support by delegates to the denomination's 220th General Assembly that was held during 2012-Summer.
 They narrowly voted to reject a motion to change the Church's definition of marriage.
 Support by the Assembly delegates appears to match that of their clergy.
-However, the delegates are much more progressive than the general membership.
+However, the delegates and clergy are much more progressive than the general membership.

 "This result indicates a broad-based shift in opinions across the church in only a few years.
 Longer term, the effect of generational change will be felt: 75 percent of young adult advisory delegates at the General Assembly supported the redefinition of marriage."